RGraph is a JavaScript charts library based on

 When working with events, you may come across the situation where

-you have a reference to the canvas
+you have a reference to the canvas, but

 constructor of each RGraph chart object adds a reference to itself to the